 println(df.select("item").distinct().count())

 I have also tried checkpointing (setting a checkpoint directory first) but the same happens.
 The origin of the DF is not a database, but a static file (no changes) in my PC, gone through SparkSQL manipulations involving aggregations with row_number and random stuff.
 The RNG has been initialized (I hope correctly), but even in case there is some bug in the RNG initialization (I am doing a mapPartitions to generate the df), I would expect the counts to be identical because I have cached the DF.
 I have tried all types of caching (MEMORY_ONLY, DISK_ONLY, MEMORY_AND_DISK, ...).
-I have also tried caching the inner rdd (with df.rdd.cache()) with no luck.
+I have also tried caching the inner rdd (with df.rdd.cache()

 I cannot even fit a StringIndexer to the DF because, when I try